mongodb/mongo-c-driver/src/libmongoc/doc/configuring_tls.rst

 When ``tlsCAFile`` is set, the driver will only allow server certificates issued by the authority (or authorities) provided.
 When no ``tlsCAFile`` is set, the driver will use the Certificate Authorities in the currently unlocked keychains.

 Setting ``tlsDisableOCSPEndpointCheck`` and ``tlsDisableCertificateRevocationCheck`` has no effect.

+The Online Certificate Status Protocol (OCSP) is partially supported (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_).

+- Stapled OCSP responses are validated on certificates presented by the server.
+- The Must-Staple extension (see `RFC 7633 <https://tools.ietf.org/html/rfc7633>`_) is ignored.
+Connection may continue if a Must-Staple certificate is presented with no stapled response (unless the client receives a revoked response from an OCSP responder).
+- Connection will continue if a Must-Staple certificate is presented without a stapled response and the OCSP responder is down.